hxtree/galaxyops/libraries/messaging-schemas/README.md

-# @cats-cradle/message-broker
+# @cats-cradle/messaging-schemas

-This is a “Pub/Sub Message Broker”.
-It enables async communication between microservices to provide loose coupling.
+This contains Pub/Sub message schemas.
+These help provide loose coupling during async communication between microservices.

 - SNS topics are deployed with the message broker.
 - SQS deployments should be owned by consumer.